pkking/quick-mirror-openeuler/README.rst

 timestamps in all situations.

-After a successful mirror run, the client can optionally perform a mirrormanager checkin.
+After a successful mirror run, the client can optionally perform a mirrormanager checkin for each changed module.
 This eliminates the need to run report_mirror, and also avoids another full filesystem traversal.

 Installation
 ------------